 1. The first step is to determine the underlying goals, needs and interests of the parties.
 The goals might include such things as providing quality education, a safe and comfortable home, having extended family around (with various benefits), and maintaining an excellent, active relationship with both parents.
 In a case like this, it would be helpful to have a neutral child specialist to work with both parties, beginning with developing the goals.

 2. The second step is to gather the facts.
 Is the move voluntary or involuntary?
-Are there any benefits or any disadvantages to the children?
+Are there any benefits or any disadvantages to the children from moving or not moving?
 A move could be based on any of the following situations: career advancement, required transfer, voluntary move, a move to meet a child’s needs, or a move to take advantage of special opportunities elsewhere, among other reasons.
 Other factors to be considered could include, among other things, the distance of the move, transportation possibilities, the ages of the children, transportation costs, and how much time or what type of time each parent had been spending with the children.

 4. The fourth step is to evaluate the options and negotiate to an agreement.
 In the course of evaluating the various ideas, new ideas or plans could emerge.
 The child specialist can be very helpful in this phase as well.